 Part Three Test

-The Instructional ability assessment (Part 3 Test) is moving to a competency-based assessment from late 2017.
+The Instructional ability assessment (Part 3 Test) is a competency-based assessment.

 The lesson will have to reflect the learning goals and needs of the pupil.

 The marking sheet is to be similar to the current Standards Check marking sheet.

 A Driver and Vehicle Standards Agency examiner will watch you give a client-centered driving lesson lasting about an hour to one of your pupils.

 Your pupil can be a learner or a full licence holder.
 They can’t be an ADI or someone else who is preparing to take the ADI part 3 test.